2018 FIVB Men's Volleyball World Championship: Trophy

 Comparable 2014 year the FIVB then mandated two young product designers from Switzerland, Thilo Alex Brunner and Jörg Mettler to create the new World Championship trophy.
-With its unique contemporary design, the trophy has set itself apart from other awards in international competitions across the sporting world.
+With its contemporary design, the trophy has set itself apart from other awards in international competitions across the sporting world.
 Eichenberger LTD and their mastermind, Juan Franco, have been responsible for its production.
 The company specialises in complex metal works mainly for the Swiss watchmaking and jewellery industry.
 The trophy was constructed using 12 individual pieces, representing each member of a volleyball team.
-The pieces are brought together in a seamless cylindrical design, symbolising the coming together of the 12 players using the rotation system on the court.
+The pieces are brought together in a cylindrical design, symbolising the coming together of the 12 players using the rotation system on the court.

 Broadcasting rights

 FIVB, through several companies, sold the broadcasting rights for the 2018 World Championship to the following broadcasters.